stephengladney/automation_rules/README.md

 ## Getting Started

-To install the package, run `npm install automation-rules` in your terminal
+To install the package, run `npm install automation-rules` in your terminal.

-Add `import automationrules from "automation-rules"` in your code wherever you wish to use the library. _(Note: You can use whatever alias you'd like.)_
+Add `import ar from "automation-rules"` in your code wherever you wish to use the library. _(Note: You can use whatever alias you'd like.)_

 #### Rules are composed of three main parts: